randypatterson1977-ashes/vyra-emberfall/README.md

-# vyra-emberfall
+# thequinfall-emberfall
-Vyra- EmberFall – Ashes of Creation guild recruitment page
+The QuinFall-American Chicago- EmberFall – The QuinFall Clan recruitment page